VCU Rams men's basketball: Jeff Capel era

-The VCU men's basketball team would return to prominence in the 2003–2004 season under then second-year Head Coach Jeff Capel.
-Following a 2nd place conference finish in his debut season, Capel led the Rams to a 23–8 overall record, going 14–4 in conference play and capturing the CAA regular season and conference tournament championships.
+The VCU men's basketball team would return to prominence in the 2003–04 season under then second-year head coach Jeff Capel.
+Following a second place conference finish in his debut season, Capel led the Rams to a 23–8 overall record, going 14–4 in conference play and capturing the CAA regular season and conference tournament championships.
 In the 2004 NCAA tournament, the Rams were awarded the No. 13 seed in the East region and faced No. 4 Wake Forest in the first round.
-VCU led for much of the second half and had a chance to win towards the end despite the Wake Forest comeback, but ultimately fell 79–78.
+The Rams led for much of the second half and had a chance to win towards the end despite the Wake Forest comeback, but ultimately fell 79–78.

-Jeff Capel originally joined VCU as an assistant in 2001 and at the time of his promotion to the head coaching position in 2002 was the youngest head coach in Division I NCAA basketball at 27 years old.
+Jeff Capel originally joined VCU as an assistant in 2001 and at the time of his promotion to the head coaching position in 2002 was the youngest head coach in NCAA Division I basketball at 27 years old.
 During his time as the head coach with VCU, Capel compiled a 79–41 record.
-In April 2006, Capel resigned as head coach to accept the same position with the University of Oklahoma Sooners.
-He was replaced by Anthony Grant, formerly an assistant and associate head coach for several years to Billy Donovan, including the 2006 NCAA champions, the University of Florida Gators.
+In April 2006, Capel resigned as head coach to accept the same position with Oklahoma.
+He was replaced by Anthony Grant, formerly an assistant and associate head coach for several years to Billy Donovan, including the 2006 NCAA champions Florida Gators.